Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Related Work

 \subsection{Federated Learning and Personalized Federated Learning}

-Federated Learning \cite{01} is a distributed machine learning paradigm that does not require the transmission of real data, the challenge faced in FL is how to aggregate the global model that performs well on all clients when the data distributions between clients are Non-IID.
-One approach to solving this challenge is to improve the performance of the global model by optimizing the knowledge transfer within the model space.
-Based on this approach, work \cite{23} added a regularization term that penalizes the deviation between the local model parameters and the global model parameters during local training to improve convergence performance; work \cite{10} proposed fine-tuning the trainable aggregation weight on the validation set of the server to improve the generalization ability of the global model.
-Another approach to solving this challenge is to control the degree of collaboration between clients to improve the performance of the global model on each client, which is also known as personalized federated learning methods.
-Based on this idea, work \cite{25} considered local data distribution as a weighted mixture of multiple underlying distributions, and calculates the weights of each sub model corresponding to each underlying distribution based on a EM algorithm on the client's local dataset; work \cite{26} proposed constructing personalized client collaboration graphs based on cosine similarity of parameters between local models.
-However, the existing FL and pFL methods are designed based on the assumption of static local data distribution, meaning that they are difficult to achieve good performance when applied to the FL situation of Flowing Data Heterogeneity under Restricted Storage.
+Federated Learning (FL) \cite{01} is a distributed machine learning paradigm without the transmission of dataset, the goal of FL is to aggregate a global model that performs well on all clients with different data heterogeneity.
+One approach is improving the knowledge transfer within the model space.
+FedProx \cite{23} add a regularization term to restricting the $l_2$ distance between local models and global model parameters; FedLAW \cite{10} fine-tunes the aggregation weight on global validation dataset to improve generalization ability.
+Another approach is to customize the personalized global models by adjusting the degree of collaboration between clients, which is denoted as personalized Federated Learning (pFL).
+FedEM \cite{25} regards the data distribution as a weighted mixture of multiple underlying data distributions, and uses EM algorithm to calculate the weight of underlying data distribution on the client side. pFedGraph \cite{26} calculates the cosine similarity of local models to construct a personalized collaboration graphs between clients.
+However, existing FL and pFL methods mostly contain the assumption of static local data distribution, which makes it difficult to cope with the changes of data heterogeneity within and between clients, and cannot alleviate the catastrophic forgetting of models on inaccessible previous data.